Hash-Studios/Prism/README.md

 - [x] change package name
 - [ ] notifications (timed, random)
 - [x] likedimages hero implementation
-- [ ] merge liked list of wallpapers and likedimages
-- [ ] liked list to shared prefs
 - [x] named routing
 - [ ] code refactoring
 - [x] add more themes and remove dumb ones
-- [ ] liked images can't be opened (shows black screen)
 - [x] improve the wall cards (tap and hold feature) (look at pinterest app)
-- [ ] replace all loading screens with some animated things, it feels it got stuck
 - [x] fix dynamic color cards (looks really bad on 60% images)
 - [x] change info icon, and simplify applying steps
-- [ ] add fourth tab for homescreen setups
-- [ ] glitch effect fix in downloads (while opening)
-- [ ] improve drawer header UI as well as overall drawer
 - [x] improve app icon and use it throughout the app
-- [ ] change the onboarding layout / route
 - [ ] community walls + collections (add users to upload there own walls in the app)
 - [x] include other APIs too like pexels
 - [x] create sections like abstract, photos and others, other than the random feed